korotinmain/finoro/IMPROVEMENT_ROADMAP.md

 ## 📋 Implementation Checklist

-### Phase 1: State Management
+### Phase 1: Social Auth Hardening

-- [ ] Add Riverpod ProviderScope to main.dart
+- [ ] Add a `SocialAuthController` that wraps Google/Apple sign-in use cases
-- [ ] Create auth providers
-- [ ] Create auth controller
-- [ ] Refactor login screen to use controller
+- [ ] Update `LoginScreen` to consume the controller state for loading/error UI
-- [ ] Refactor register screen to use controller
+- [ ] Document Google/Apple configuration (client IDs, entitlements) in README
-- [ ] Add loading states to all auth screens
+- [ ] Add integration test covering Google sign-in success/cancel flows
+- [ ] Mock Apple sign-in for devices that do not support the capability
-- [ ] Test auth flow end-to-end
+- [ ] Capture analytics/logging for sign-in errors

 ### Phase 2: Core Features